iconify/tools/README.md

     console.error('Promise failed:', err);
 });
 ```

+promiseAll() and promiseEach() are almost identical.
+First argument is callback that returns Promise for one icon.

+The only difference is promiseAll() runs all promises at the same time using Promise.all() function, promiseEach() runs promises one after another.
+It is better to use promiseEach() when dealing with large collections.

 You can find examples throughout this library and unit tests.
 Everything in this library is based on promises.